longmho/Transfer_Learning_and_Seisbench/README.md

 /data/tam_og.py
 ```
 ### Training, Evaluating, and Exporting Models
-Jupyter notebook showing examples on how to train, evaluate, and export models:
+Jupyter notebook showing examples on how to load, train, evaluate, and export models:
 `train_evaluation_example.ipynb`
+### Using the Trained Models
+Use [easyQuake](https://github.com/jakewalter/easyQuake/tree/master/easyQuake) to apply the models to continuous data.
+### Relocate the Seismic Events
+Relocate the seismic events using NonLinLoc.
+NonLinLoc software can be found at [NonLinLoc](https://github.com/alomax/NonLinLoc).